bloodymage/pysorcery/README.md

 ### pyxsorcery

 ## Supported Distros
+- Source Mage (Tested using python 3.6.1)
-- Ubuntu (Tested on X-Ubuntu 16.04 LTS)
+- Ubuntu (Tested on X-Ubuntu 16.04 LTS using python 3.5)